waiting-for-dev/web_pipe/docs/recipes/using_all_restful_methods.md

-You have to be aware that if you use this middleware within a `web_pipe` application (through [`use` DSL method](../using_rack_middlewares.md)) it will have no effect.
+You have to be aware that if you use this middleware within a `web_pipe` application (through [`use` DSL method](../using_rack_middlewares.md)), it will have no effect.
-When your `web_pipe` application takes control of the request it has already gone through the router, which is the one who should read the request method set by rack.
+When your `web_pipe` application takes control of the request, it has already gone through the router, which is the one that should read the request method set by rack.

-The solution for this is very simple.
+The solution for this is straightforward.
 Just use `MethodOverride` middleware before your router does its work.
 For example, in `config.ru`:

 ```ruby
 # config.ru